Martyx00/CollaRE/README.md

 ### Android Studio

 As APK and JAR files are often encountered during the reverse engineering efforts the CollaRE tool also supports working with these types of files.
-To enable support for these tools it is necessary to make sure that files `android-studio` and `jadx` are in the path.
+To enable support for these tools it is necessary to make sure that files `android-studio` and `jadx` are both in the path (when you open `cmd`/`terminal` writing `android-studio`/`jadx` should start the application).
 The [JADX](https://github.com/skylot/jadx) tool is used to perform the decompilation of the JAR/APK file and the [Android Studio](https://developer.android.com/studio) is used to open the resulting files.
 Note that use of Android Studio is optional as you can alias any other tool that handles Gradle projects under `android-studio` command (such as IntelliJ IDEA).

 ## Usage